jeiros/MDRun/README.md

 *topology_file* The topology file of your system.
 Should end with `.prmtop`

+*start_rst* The restart file that the first job is going to use.
+If you start from 0 and want to run pre-production commands in the GPU (discouraged), this should match the name of the restart file that is written after your last pre-production run (usually a heating protocol).

+*input_file* The input file with the MD settings for the production run.
+You should be specially careful that the timestep (`dt`) and number of MD steps to be performed (`nstlim`) match the *job_lenght* that you want, as the program does not do this for you nor checks if it is correct.

 *start_time* The time from which you want to launch the simulation (in nanoseconds).

 *final_time* The time at which you want your simulation to stop (in nanoseconds).